 JJUA55136U Health and Human Rights

-The first part of the course will be dedicated to give the students comprehensive knowledge and competences in general health and human rights issues (the right to health as a human right, related rights (the other SDG’s such as right to food, clean water and sanitation etc), social determinants of health, equality in health, progressive realization and core basket, rights to medicine, justiciability/access to justice (Regional Courts, UN monitoring committees), relation between human rights, patients’ rights and public health law.
-The last part of the course will focus on a number of more specific issues including vulnerable groups (children, elderly persons, persons with disability), human rights and life-style diseases, reproductive rights, end-of-life- decisions, human rights and new health technologies, and workshops preparing the students to write the independent assignment for the exam.
+The first part of the course provides the students with comprehensive knowledge and competences in general health and human rights, social determinants of health, equality in health, access to justice (Regional Courts, UN monitoring committees), the relation between human rights, patients’ rights and public health law.
+The second part of the course evaluates specific health interventions from a human rights perspective, including issues related to vulnerable groups (children, elderly persons, persons with disability), chronic diseases, reproductive rights, end-of-life- decisions, big data and artificial intelligence, genetics, epidemics and pandemics, and mandatory vaccines.
+Two workshops will prepare the students to write the independent assignment for the exam.

-The course builds upon the mandatory BA-courses in Public international law, EU-law, Fundamental Rigts of the Individual and Administrative law.
-It relates, furthermore, to the elective BA-courses Health law and Discrimination and Equality Law.
+The course builds on the mandatory BA-courses in international law and human rights.
+It relates, furthermore, to the elective BA-courses Health law, and EU data protection law.
 Basic knowledge of international human rights law (e.g. from International Human Rights Law, or Health Law) is an advantage, but not a necessity.

 Knowledge: Students can